-The preparer of the filing must certify either that (a) no portion of the filing was drafted by AI, or that (b) any language drafted by AI (even if later edited by a human being) was personally reviewed by the filer or another human being for accuracy using print reporters or traditional legal databases and attesting that the legal citations are to actual existing cases or cited authority.
-The Court will strike any filing from a party who fails to include this certification in the above-mentioned motions.
+The preparer of the filing must certify either that (1) no portion of the filing was drafted by AI, or that (2) any language drafted by AI (even if later edited by a human) was personally reviewed by the filer or another human for accuracy and all legal citations are to actual, non-fictitious cases or cited authority.
+The Court will strike any filing (without prejudice) from a party who fails to include the AI Certification in the above-mentioned motions.
+The AI Certification does not count against any page limitations.